JakeKurtz/noName/perlinMapGen.md

 The code is not the nicest, but I did have a lot of fun writing this up.
 The only thing that was a pain was getting all the libraries installed correctly.

+The next thing to do is create a shader for the water and create a way to place objects using poisson disk distribution, which shouldn't be difficult.